rundeck/docs/docs/manual/workflow-steps/azure.md

 : This is the access key that will grant access to your Azure account.
 To find it, go to storage accounts, choose the storage account you wish to use and select access keys under settings.

 - **Certificate Path**
-: This is the file path to the Azure certificate.
+: (Optional if the access key is not defined) This is the file path to the Azure certificate.
 If you don't have a certificate already, go to the App Services Certificates page and click "Create App Service Certificate."

 - **Certificate Password**
-: This is the password for the Azure certificate.
+: (Optional if the access key is not defined) This is the password for the Azure certificate.

 ![Azure - Create VM - VM Properties](~@assets/img/azure_create2.png)